dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 This is part of postman.
 You can use pre-request scripts in Postman to execute JavaScript before a request runs.
 You can find more details [here](https://learning.postman.com/docs/postman/scripts/pre-request-scripts/)
 In our case the script sets the correct host group when requests are executed and updates the userdata to be sent to aws.

 **ATTENTION:** When we create these hosts they are set to auto terminate after 8 hours.
-If you do not want them to auto terminate then please comment out line 39.
+If you do not want them to auto terminate then please comment out lines 34 & 35.
 The host is also set to auto terminate on shutdown so keep in mind even if you comment this line out the host would still terminate if you shut it down.

 To change the shutdown behaviour of an instance using the console (only after you have started your instance)